Good Credit Practices

 - Minimum Payment: The lowest dollar amount due each month on an account’s outstanding balance.
 The lower your monthly payment, the longer it will take to pay off the balance, because interest will still accumulate on the unpaid balance.

-- When to pay: You should wait until you receive a credit card statement, or bill, before you send your payment.
-That’s because the portion of the statement you send back with your check helps ensure that your payment is credited to your account and not another account.
-Make sure you always write your account number on the check and allow for sufficient mailing time.
+- When to pay: Wait until the credit card statement, or bill, arrives before sending a payment.
+Sending the payment with a portion of the statement assures that the payment is credited to the correct account.
+Always write the account number on the check and allow for sufficient mailing time.

 Some Things Are Best Kept Private

 Unfortunately, fraud is a booming business.
-Once someone knows your credit card number and expiration date, that knowledge is as good as cash.
-Fortunately, you can protect yourself from becoming a victim of credit card fraud by doing the following:
+Once someone knows a credit card number and expiration date, that knowledge is as good as cash.
+To avoid becoming a victim of credit card fraud, do the following:

-- Save all your charge receipts and check them against your monthly statement.
+- Save all charge receipts and check them against the monthly statement.

-- If there’s a charge you don’t remember making, call the credit card issuer.
+- If there’s a unknown charge, call the credit card issuer.

 - Think carefully before lending a credit card to anyone.
 The person whose name is on the credit card is responsible for paying all charges.

-- Memorize your PIN instead of carrying it in your wallet.
+- Memorize a PIN and do not carry it in a wallet.

-- Merchants can ask for your signature only as terms for accepting your card.
-You are not required to give out additional personal information when you use your card for purchases.
-If your card is lost or stolen, call the credit card issuer immediately.
+- Merchants can ask for a signature only as terms for accepting a credit card.
+There is no requirement to give out additional personal information when using a card for purchases.
+If a card is lost or stolen, call the credit card issuer immediately.

 Adapted from Good Credit: Your Future Depends On It; 2004 Wachovia Corporation